suobset/skushagra/docs/finechive/tech-config.md

 * [GNS3](https://www.gns3.com/): Network systems virtualizing software.
 Libre software as well.
 * [Virtualbox](https://www.virtualbox.org/): Virtualization Software.
 New project that will quickly get a file system spread?
 Just put it in a VM :)
 * [Docker](https://www.docker.com/): Containerization Software to ensure similar debugging and execution experiences everywhere.
 Super useful when dealing with low-level code to ensure OS consistencies, or high-level code to plug-and-play different components.

-## Office Work & typing documents

-Writing text-based files?
-Here's what I use:

-* [Libreoffice](https://www.libreoffice.org/): Licensed under MPL v2.0, Libreoffice is a Free and Open Source alternative to MS Office, compatible with the OpenDocument formats and the proprietary MS Office formats.
-LibreOffice is community driven with a governance model that ensures the software is accessible to all (along with source code, and rights to modify the same), transcending all language barriers and boundaries.
-* [Google Workspace](https://drive.google.com): Another Office suite, albeit used much less due to the proprietary nature.
-However, being in university, it is an absolutely crucial tool to enable collaboration and teamwork (multiple people can edit the same documents at the same time), while maintaining aceptable levels of privacy and security over documents.
-* [LaTeX](https://www.latex-project.org/): LaTeX i a typesetting language that creates some of the cleanest, crispiest documents ever to exist.
-While it is the standard for research papers and technical documentation, I have also been using it fo homework.
-Types in any language, including Math and Code.
-Can be whatever you want it to be.
-    * Want a quick way to try LaTeX?
-Try [Overleaf:](https://overleaf.com) a web-based LaTeX editor.
-* [Markdown](https://www.markdownguide.org/): A quick and easy markup language that I use for quick notes, documentation, and even this entire website (including this webpage you're looking at).

 ## Languages